danbev/learning-ai/notes/rnn.md

 weights and the gradient steps will be too small and the maximum number of iterations migth be reached before the network has converged.
 A solution for this is to use LSTM networks instead of RNNs.

+RNNs are actually a type of [SNN](./state-space-models.md) since it describes a system that evolves over time, based on their current state and the input.